Transitions (October 12, 2013)

 Where are they going?
 Probably far – everyone of them – and on their own terms.
 They’re already on the way, as this exhibition demonstrates.
-At this point in time each is negotiating the most difficult transition of their career: the movement from art student to artist.
+At this point in time, each is negotiating the most difficult transition of their career: the movement from art student to artist.
 Although, they’ll never quite stop being the former: they are life-long learners; education has become a habit of mind.
-And, they’ll never quite understand the meaning of the latter.
-(And neither do I.)
+They’ll never fully understand the meaning of the latter.
+(And neither will I, for that matter.)

 Gauguin vowed that, on completing his masterpiece, he’d commit suicide.
 I cannot commend to you his example as a sound career strategy.
-In fact, he died of heart disease and syphilis, alone, penniless, and in obscurity.
+In reality, he died of heart disease and syphilis, alone, penniless, and in obscurity.
 Which is not what any aspiring artist really wants to hear, is it.
 But you exhibitors will die healthy, popular, rich, and famous!
-(There’ll be times when delusional thinking is the only thing that keeps you going.)
-What I can commend, however, is this exhibition to you all, as an enterprise worthy or your support, encouragement, and praise.’
+(There’ll be times when delusional thinking of this sort is the only thing that’ll keep you going.)
+What I can commend, however, is this exhibition to you all, as an enterprise worthy or your support, encouragement, and praise.